Actress Rachel Skarsten on hope, small change and grace.

 I feel very passionate about education.
 I feel very passionate about the perseveration of natural resources and the ethical treatment of animals.
 I feel passionate about women… there are so many problems in the world affecting women.
 People say to me, “We have to focus on one thing,” I don’t think so.

-Finish this sentence: Moving forward into the next 150 years, our country needs [blank] in order to build a more caring and compassionate Canada.
+Fill in the blank: Moving forward into the next 150 years, our country needs more [blank] in order to build a caring and compassionate Canada.

 To me, grace is the most beautiful word and there can never be enough of it.
 To love those who are otherwise deemed “undeserving,” to extend compassion to those who have wronged you, to give consideration to that which you do not understand, to show decency and humanity to those who are faceless and seemingly insignificant.
 I still believe grace—and ultimately love—is more radical and powerful than anything else.